Bourton-on-the-Water

-Bourton-on-the-Water is a village and civil parish in Gloucestershire, England, that lies on a wide flat vale within the Cotswolds Area of Outstanding Natural Beauty.
+Bourton-on-the-Water (/'bo:rt@n/) is a village and civil parish in Gloucestershire, England, that lies on a wide flat vale within the Cotswolds Area of Outstanding Natural Beauty.
 The village had a population of 3,296 at the 2011 census.
 Much of the village centre is a designated Conservation Area.

 Description

 Bourton-on-the-Water's high street is flanked by long wide greens and the River Windrush that runs through them.
 The river is crossed by five low, arched stone bridges.
 They were built between 1654 and 1953, leading to the nickname of "Venice of the Cotswolds".